-We believe that an ontology-based mechanism integrated with XML/EDI as depicted in Figure 3 will enable greater agility and flexibility in the business models.
+We believe that an ontology-based mechanism integrated with XML/EDI shown as Figure 2 will enable greater agility and flexibility in the business models.
 It may also reduce the need for organizations to adopt common infrastructure and implement domain-specific standards.
 Spontaneous and organized commerce between trading partners will be more viable.